winni2k/measureAggregateRsquared/README.md

 * `<outfix>.<POP>.complexs`
 * `<outfix>.<POP>.all`

-, where the suffix includes the type of variant being assessed.
+, where the suffix includes the type of variant being assessed as well as the population label of individuals.

-Each output file has the following header attached:
+Each output file is automatically tab separated and has the header:

-"Bin_frequency r_square num_genotypes freq_validation freq_imputation"
+`Bin_frequency r_square num_genotypes freq_validation freq_imputation`

 Testing